 Assisted Liposuction, like traditional liposuction, is not a weight control method or a fix for obesity.
-They are used to help contour your body in those areas that are not responsive to diet and exercise such as saddlebags or a paunchy stomach.
+It is used to help contour your body in those areas that are not responsive to diet and exercise such as saddlebags or a paunchy stomach.
 Also like traditional liposuction, laser or ultrasound-assisted liposuction is most often used to reduce fullness in your:

 Types of Assisted Liposuction